simpleOmnia/sXR/README.md

 **Safety Wall** - Enabled by default, can be turned off in the sXR tab of the toolbar.
 Sometimes we don't want participants to see the wireframe boundary of SteamVR and need a bit more control over where the HMD will stop you.
 Declare the size of your space in the sXR tab and a "Stop" message will appear when the headset reaches the border.
 Do not rely solely on this feature since HMD tracking can be unstable.
 Always have participants walk carefully when they're wearing a headset.

 **Automatic position/eye-tracker recording** - Using 'sxr.StartRecordingCameraPos()' or 'sxr.StartRecordingEyeTrackerInfo()' will enable automatic recording of the position/eye-tracker info at the frequency you specify in the sXR tab of the toolbar.
 Synchronizes eye-tracker and position information allowing for the scene to be replayed with the participant's gaze highlighted

+**Variable management** - Allows you to access/change variables globally with sxr.SetInt/SetFloat/SetString/SetBool and sxr.GetInt/GetFloat/GetString/GetBool.
+The variables are saved to the computer and will load automatically with Unity.
+These variables can also be viewed/added/changed with the Unity editor in the sXR tab.

 # Commands List